guardian/simplecache/README.md

 * Clone the `guardian.github.com` repository to your home directory.

 * Update the version numbers in `simplecache` to the new release version number.
+  You can use the `update-version-number` script for this.

 * Invoke `sbt` and run the `publish` goal.
 This will create the necessary structure in the cloned `guardian.github.com` project.